Sofja Kovalevskaja Award

 To what extent will parental leave be taken into account?

-I already am or recently have been in Germany.
+I am already in Germany or have been there recently.
 Are there any formal grounds militating against my application?

-Candidates who have completed their school education and a university degree or a university degree and doctorate in Germany are subject to the regulations governing German citizens (see following FAQ).
+Candidates who have completed their school education and a university degree or a university degree and doctorate in Germany are subject to the same regulations as German citizens (see following FAQ).

 I'm German / educational resident*.
 Can I apply if I'm working abroad?